 One of the primary requirements of various mortgage loan programs is your credit score.
 The higher the score, the lower the interest rate.
 Before applying for a mortgage loan, obtaining a copy of your credit report is highly advisable so that you can make sure it is accurate.
 If you do have derogatory items on your credit report, you can dispute them and have the items removed prior to your mortgage application.
 This process can take a few months, so starting the process a few months before you plan on buying a new home is important.

-These are some of the necessary steps for determining how much of a mortgage loan you can truly afford.
-Realistically evaluating your monthly income, debts and savings is a critical part of the process.
+These are some of the necessary steps for determining how much of a mortgage loan you can truly afford, and this will differ depending on the job that you have, as well as your past financial and work history.
+For example, if you are a physician, it is very likely that you will have a significant amount of debt before you have even stepped foot into your career, and this can make it hard to obtain a mortgage loan.
+But by looking for banks that can offer physician mortgage loans, your journey to securing finances for a house can be made much easier.
+This is why realistically evaluating your monthly income, debts, and savings is a critical part of the process when it comes to deciding which route is the best for you to go down.
 Reviewing a copy of your current credit report is also a core component of evaluating how much of a down payment you will be required to make, which will impact the cost of the home you can afford.